leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/DebuggerListingPlugin/DebuggerListingPlugin.md

 ![](images/DebuggerListingPlugin.png)

-The dynamic listing is analogous to Ghidra's listing for static analysis, but in the dynamic context.
+<a name="toggle-header"></a>The dynamic listing is analogous to Ghidra's listing for static
+analysis, but in the dynamic context.
 It displays annotated memory contents from a target.
 More precisely, it displays recorded memory contents in a trace.
 In most use cases, that trace is "at the present," meaning it is the most recent memory from a live target.
 Multiple listings